MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 ### Phase 1: Discover and identify Shadow IT

 1. **Discover Shadow IT**: Identify your organization's security posture by running Cloud Discovery in your organization to see what's actually happening in your network.
 For more information see [Set up cloud discovery](set-up-cloud-discovery.md).This can be done using any of the following methods:

-    - Integrate Cloud App Security with your proxy.
-Cloud App Security natively integrates with some third-party proxies, including [Zscaler](zscaler-integration.md).

     - Get up and running quickly with Cloud Discovery by integrating with [Windows Defender ATP](wdatp-integration.md).
 This native integration enables you to immediately start collecting data on cloud traffic across your Windows 10 devices, on and off your network.

     - For coverage on all devices connected to your network, it's important to deploy the [Cloud App Security log collector](discovery-docker.md) on your firewalls and other proxies to collect data from your endpoints and send it to Cloud App Security for analysis.

+   - Integrate Cloud App Security with your proxy.
+Cloud App Security natively integrates with some third-party proxies, including [Zscaler](zscaler-integration.md).

 Because policies are different across user groups, regions and business groups, you might want to create a dedicated Shadow IT report for each of these units.
-For more information, see (discovery-docker-windows#continuous-reports).
+For more information, see [Docker on Windows on-premises](discovery-docker-windows#continuous-reports).

 Now that Cloud Discovery is running on your network, look at the continuous reports that are generated and look at the [Cloud Discovery dashboard](working-with-cloud-discovery-data.md) to get a full picture of what apps are being used in your organization.
 It's a good idea to look at them by category, because you will often find that non-sanctioned apps are being used for legitimate work-related purposes that were not addressed by a sanctioned app.